 If you’re a heavy individual though, you may find that it tends to warm up due to the fact you’ll sink in more and the mattress will contour and sort of hug around you, so keep that mind.

 If you ask us, we like the Bear Mattress a lot.
-Our team member Jeff actually slept on the Bear Hybrid model for awhile.
+Our team member Jeff actually slept on the coil Bear Mattress model for awhile.
 But ultimately, we see the flagship Bear Mattress being best for back, stomach, and combo sleepers that really like the feel of memory foam.
 It’s also a great choice for athletes, runners, and weightlifters, due to that Celliant technology woven inside the bed’s cover.

 How does the trial window work?